deepak-lenka/sarvam_voice_agent/README.md

 ## Disclaimer

 This project uses the Sarvam AI API.
-Make sure you comply with Sarvam's terms of service and data usage policies when using this script.
+Make sure you comply with Sarvam's terms of service and data usage policies when using this script.Note: You need to replace 'YOUR_API_KEY_HERE' in voice_agent.py with your actual Sarvam API key to use this script.